IP-CAM/Estimated-Date-OcMod-for-OC-v.3.x-v.4.x/README.md

 # Estimated Date

 ## Description
-**Estimated Date** is an OpenCart extension that disigned to display estimated date or period when an order will be dispatched or delivered.
+**Estimated Date** is an OpenCart extension that designed to display estimated date or period when an order will be dispatched or delivered.
 Compatible with OpenCart 3.x versions.
 [Read more...](./module)